 Nickel may be found in prepared foods (tinned foods) at markedly higher concentrations than the safe threshold laid down for hypersensitive patients.
 Some foodstuffs cooked in stainless-steel utensils react with the metal and thus contain much more nickel than when enamel or aluminium saucepans are used.
 Among the natural organic acids, which may be responsible for dissolving stainless-steel, oxalic acid is the most active at equivalent concentrations.

 Contact Dermatitis.
 1979 Jan;5(1):43-5.
 Nickel in food: the role of stainless-steel utensils., Brun R.

 The normal daily intake of nickel by American adults is about 0.3 to 0.6mg.
 About 1 to 10% of nickel in food is absorbed in the gastrointestinal tract and the remainder is excreted.
 The nickel content of food is partially determined by the components of the soil in which the food was grown, pesticides used on it and the equipment used in the handling of the food.
 Nickel in food may vary considerably from region to region.
 Certain foods are routinely high in nickel content.
-Legumes, nuts, grains, potatoes, chocolate and fish are among the foods high in nickel.
+Legumes, nuts, grains, chocolate and certain canned fish are among the foods high in nickel.
 In summary, ingested nickel from food, beverages or cooking utensils can cause a flare of dermatitis is some individuals.
 Accordingly, motivated persons may see improvement if they can reduce their ingestion of nickel through dietary change.

 |Nickel content in food|